Dracula (Universal film series): Legacy

 1947 re-issue poster for Dracula (1931).
-The film helped established the tropes of the classical screen vampire.
+The film helped establish the tropes of the classical screen vampire.

 Browning's Dracula (1931) and Dracula's Daughter (1936) along with a cluster of vampire films released between 1931 and 1936 established the classical screen vampire.
 This take on the cinematic vampire is defined by an unreflecting figure driven by a craving for both the young woman of his desire and for human blood as sustenance.
 While Nosferatu (1922) was the first significant vampire film, it only developed its considerable prestige, influence and impact over a period of time.
 Five of the ten films following Dracula between 1931 and 1945 feature vampires inserting themselves between a young, usually engaged, heterosexual couple with the vampire seduces the young woman away from the young man.

 Most variations of Count Dracula across film, comic books, television and documentaries predominantly explore the character of Count Dracula as he was first portrayed in film, with only a few adapting Stoker's original narrative.
 These including borrowing the look of Count Dracula from the 1931 film including include the characters clothing, mannerisms, physical features, hair style which has both been imitated and parodied in various forms.
 This included both Chaney, Jr. and Carradine in the Universal productions, as well as extending to Francis Lederer in The Return of Dracula (1958), Jack Palance in Bram Stoker's Dracula (1974), Louis Jourdan in Count Dracula (1977), George Hamilton in Love at First Bite (1979), and Frank Langella in Dracula (1979) who all appear visually closer to Lugosi's portrayal than Stoker's description.
 Director Chris McKay described his film Renfield (2023) as a "quasi-sequel" to the 1931 film.
 The film features Nicholas Hoult as Renfield and Nicolas Cage as Count Dracula and compositing them into the background of the 1931 film in the place of actors Dwight Frye and Lugosi respectively.
 Vampires in comic books released before the Comics Code Authority was established in 1954 drew visually from Universal's series.

 Other parodies and imitations of Lugosi's Dracula has appeared as early as 1933 with cartoons Mickey's Gala Premiere (1933) and G-Man Jitters (1939) and live-action shorts subjects as Boo!
 (1932), Hollywood on Parade (1932), and What an Idea (1932).
 Comedy interpretations of Count Dracula as he was portrayed in both the Hammer and Universal films are seen in various later films including The Fearless Vampire Killers (1967), Love at First Bite (1979) and Buffy the Vampire Slayer (1992) and Dracula: Dead and Loving It (1995).